selvan/trie.js/README.md

 # trie.js
   [Trie](http://en.wikipedia.org/wiki/Trie) implementation in javascript.

   Developed to support fast auto-complete features.
-This implementation uses ternary search tree algorithm. trie.js can be used as standalone library or could be used with node.js. trie_spec.js spec lists most of the common usage pattern.
+This implementation uses ternary search tree algorithm.

+  trie.js can be used as standalone library or could be used with node.js.

+  Spec trie_spec.js lists most of the common usage patterns.

 ## Installation with node.js
  * Install jode.js